hyperactive-panda111/3dsoftwarerenderer/README.md

    ```

 2. **Install dependencies**:

-   - Ensure you have a C compiler (e.g., GCC)
+- **C Compiler**: Ensure you have a C compiler like GCC installed.
+- **Make**: Used to automate the build process.
+You can install it as follows:
+  - On Ubuntu/Debian: `sudo apt install make`
+  - On macOS: `xcode-select --install`
+  - On Windows: Install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) or use a Unix-like environment such as Cygwin or WSL.

 3. **Build the project**:
    ```bash